-September 24th is Heritage day, fondly rebranded National Braai day.
-As South africans, we hardly need an excuse to light the fires but if you do, here’s a round-up of what to eat this weekend.
-I know you’re supposed to start with the usual savoury story, but I’m going with dessert because that’s the end #goal of any great meal!
-It also helps remind you to reserve a tiny space for a sweet finish.
-First up is a local hero in the pudding world and my personal favourite, Peppermint crisp ice cream pudding cake.
-Close on its heels comes this milk tart ice cream with gingerbread crumble.
+September 24th is Heritage Day.
+As sun-loving South Africans, we hardly need an excuse to head outdoors to light the fires.
+For everyone who loves cooking over the coals, here is my Heritage Day recipe round up of what to eat this weekend.
+I know you’re supposed to begin with the savoury stuff, but today we’re starting with dessert.
+It helps remind you to reserve space for a fittingly sweet finish.
+First up is a local hero in the pudding world and my personal favourite, Peppermint crisp pudding cake.
+It’s everything we love about one of South Africa’s most iconic, yet simplest desserts.
+Sweet caramel cream, peppermint chocolate and buttery biscuity layers.
+Close on its heels is a milk tart ice cream with gingerbread crumble.
 A creamy vanilla and cinnamon flavoured treat that’s perfect for ice cream cookie sandwiches.
-Both are no-churn recipes which makes life altogether simpler and more convenient.
+Both are no-churn recipes that make entertaining super simpler and easy.

 Now for something green..
 An unusual but delicious combination of savoury and sweet – Prosciutto and strawberry salad with sprouting broccoli and feta.

 Roasted corn and halloumi salad?
 Bright flavours with that squeaky cheese that no one can resist!